-Doubtless thro' one eternal now, Thou ever art the same, The Universal Saviour, Thou, And Jesus is thy name.
+Doubtless thro' one eternal Now, Thou ever art the same, The Universal Saviour Thou, And Jesus is thy name.

-Ho! every one that thirsteth, come!
-Chuse life; obey the word; Open your hearts to make him room, And banquet with your Lord.
+Ho! every one that thirsteth, come !
+Chuse life; obey the Word; Open your hearts to make him room, And banquet with your Lord.

-When God invites, shall man repel?
+When God invites, shall Man repel?

-Shall man th'exception make?
+Shall Man th'exception make?

-Come, freely come, WHOEVER WILL,
+"Come, freely come, whoever will,

-And living water take!
+And Living Water take!

-Thou bid'st; and would'st thou bid us chuse,

-When purpos'd not to save?

-Command us all a power to use,

-Thy mercy never gave?
+Thou bid'st; and would'st thou bid us chuse, When purpos'd not to save?
+Command us all a power to use, 'Thy mercy never gave?

-Thou can'ft not mock the fons of men,

-Invite us to draw nigh,

-Offer thy grace to all, and then,

-Thy grace to most deny!
+Thou can'it not mock the fons of men, Invite us to draw nigh, Offer thy Grace to All, and then, Thy Grace to Most deny!

-Horror to think that God is hate!

-Fury in God can dwell,
+Horror to think that God is Hate!
+'I Fury in God can dwell,

-God could an helpies world create,
+God could an helpless World create,

 To thrust them into hell!

-Doom them an endless death to die, From which they could not flee, No, Lord! thine inmost bowels cry, Against the dire decree!
+Doom them an endless Death to die, From which they could not see, No, Lord; thine inmost bowels cry, Against the dire Decree!